 - Krillin, who had "Blind the enemy with the gleam off my cue ball" as one of his special attacks early on.

-- Also, one of the side effects of Super Saiyan II and III stages is a bulging forehead.
+- Also, one of the side effects of the Super Saiyan II and III stages is a bulging forehead.
 Especially noticeable in stage III, where the lack of eyebrows makes it look even bigger.

 - Yue Ayase in Mahou Sensei Negima!.
 One of the OAVs had a scene which started as if it were looking at a character through a Fish Eye Lens, only to pull back and show it was the reflection off Yue's forehead.